awsdocs/aws-client-vpn-administrator-guide/doc_source/what-is.md

 **Client**
 The end user connecting to the Client VPN endpoint to establish a VPN session\.
 End users need to download an OpenVPN client and use the Client VPN configuration file that you created to establish a VPN session\.

+**Client CIDR range**
+An IP address range from which to assign client IP addresses\.
+Each connection to the Client VPN endpoint is assigned a unique IP address from the client CIDR range\.
+You choose the client CIDR range, for example, `10.2.0.0/16`\.

 **Client VPN ports**
 AWS Client VPN supports ports 443 and 1194 for both TCP and UDP\.
 The default is port 443\.

 **Client VPN network interfaces**
 When you associate a subnet with your Client VPN endpoint, we create Client VPN network interfaces in that subnet\.
 Traffic that's sent to the VPC from the Client VPN endpoint is sent through a Client VPN network interface\.
-Source network address translation \(SNAT\) is then applied, where the source IP address is translated to the Client VPN network interface IP address\.
+Source network address translation \(SNAT\) is then applied, where the source IP address from the client CIDR range is translated to the Client VPN network interface IP address\.

 **Connection logging**
 You can enable connection logging for your Client VPN endpoint to log connection events\.
 You can use this information to run forensics, analyze how your Client VPN endpoint is being used, or debug connection issues\.